informarte/yuck/README.md

 ## Download and installation

 Yuck downloads are available from the [Releases page](https://github.com/informarte/yuck/releases).
+You can choose the Debian package (suitable for all Debian based systems, including Ubuntu and its offspring) or the ZIP package (for all other systems).

+When you installed the Debian package, you are already good to go; no further manual setup is required.

-After downloading the package, proceed as follows:
+When you decided for the ZIP package, proceed as follows:

 1. Make sure that a [Java runtime environment](https://openjdk.java.net/install) is available on your system; Yuck requires at least version 8.
 2. Unzip the package in a suitable location.